dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 </tr>
 <tr class="odd">
 <td>location</td>
-<td>Used for actionType DISPLAYKEYVALUEPAIR and DISPLAYTEXT to designate which widget to display the text or keyvalyepair in.
+<td>Used for actionType DISPLAYKEYVALUEPAIR and DISPLAYTEXT to designate which widget to display the text or keyvaluepair in.
 Compulsory for DISPLAYKEYVALUEPAIR and DISPLAYTEXT.</td>
 <td>See description</td>
 </tr>
 <tr class="even">